samuraraujo/SERIMI-RDF-Interlinking/README.md

 ### Output

 Serimi outputs the interlinks in an external file (output.txt is the default).
-It accept two output formats (text or nt).
+It accepts two output formats (text or nt).
 You can configure the output format using -f parameter.

 ## Issues